Fritz Spiess: First Film: St. Thomas Choirboy

 Spiess' first film was shot in 1941 when he was 16 years of age.
 The film was "A day in the life of a St. Thomas choirboy".
 Spiess was a student of the St. Thomas school in Leipzig while he was growing up.
 The film was initially silent, but after his death sound was added by friends and colleagues to honour his memory.
 The film premiered at Spiess' memorial service, held on April 19, 1998.
-In March 2012 portions of Spiess's 1941 film were used in an MDR documentary about the St. Thomas School on the Choir's 800th anniversary.
+In March 2012, portions of Spiess' 1941 film were used in an MDR documentary about the St. Thomas School on the Choir's 800th anniversary.

 Television Commercials

 In 1954 in Toronto, Spiess began working on TV commercials.
 Commercials became his primary focus and his skill and craft developed steadily.
 He became widely known for his innovative lighting effects and special effects, especially molten gold.
-Later in his career, he added directing to his skill set along with the director of photography.
+Later in his career, he added directing to his skillset along with the director of photography.
 In total, he shot over 3,000 TV commercials for many major Canadian and international brands.